BaelorSwift/nodejs-library/README.md

   api_key: "xxx" // Set the api_key, can be done later with .setKey() });

-client.albums({ // Lets try create a user
-  // We dont need to pass in anything for this API },function(error,albums) { // Error and Albums returned as parameters if(error){console.log(error);} // Check if there were any errors else {
+client.albums({ // Lets try get a list of albums },function(error,albums) { // Error and Albums returned as parameters if(error){console.log(error);} // Check if there were any errors else {